PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataPrepaparationCleanTransformLoadPowerBI.md

 ### 5. Additional resources

 As a data analyst it is important to identify the needs of your client (i.e. CRISP phase 1: Business Understanding – What does the business need?).
-What are useful KPI's?
+What are useful KPIs?
 What does the term 'toewijzing' mean?
 Or when is somebody eligible to receive youth care within the municipality of Oosterhout?
 When you are able to answer these kind of questions, you will be much better equipped to deliver an insightful dashboard report.

 <img src="./images/CRISP-DM.png" alt="Layout" width="450"/>